Friday, May 09, 2025

 Blog Image: AskTheRabbi.jpg

-A. Horav Shlomo Miller’s Shlit’a opinion is that it is permitted.
+Horav Shlomo Miller’s Shlit’a opinion is to to be stringent in every case.

 Blog Image: AskTheRabbi.jpg